 About Me

 Hey hi howdy!
-I'm Millennium Hero, but you can call me Michiro if you'd like.
-I'm a chiptuner from Vancouver, Canada.
-I got my start by dabbling with FamiTracker in the summer of 2015.
-I only started getting slightly decent in 2019.
-Currently, I'm rocking with Dn-FamiTracker.
+I'm Millennium Hero, but you can call me MH, Red, or "Michiro" if you'd like.
+I'm a chiptuner from Vancouver, Canada, and I've been chiptuning for at least ten years now!
+I got my start by dabbling with FamiTracker in the summer of 2015 but I only started getting slightly decent in 2019.
+I've been rocking with Dn-FamiTracker for its QoL workflow from its other derivative forks.
+As of late 2024, I've been tinkering with Furnace Tracker, particularly messing with the PC Engine/TurboGrafx-16's HuC6280(A) soundchip, some Yamaha FM (mainly the YM2151), and sometimes either the SNES or the DS soundchips.
 Most of my uploads go on YouTube, but some are also "SoundCloud-exclusive."
 Sometimes I'll post WIPs and small arrangements in Discord.
 I wanna post them to Twitter but I just don't for some reason.
 I do plan on showing them off though.
 Aside from FamiTracker, I've done very minimal work in FL Studio (main daw) and I've been wanting to tackle Furnace Tracker.

 Here are some examples of WIPs I posted publicly (I'm not embedding them here because it fucks up the formatting and I'm not really in the mood to fix it lol.
 Also because these are videos, the quality might turn out shit because it's Twitter):